 If you want to get honest answers from the candidate, you can include covert questions.
 These are not straightforward.
 This can be tricky for the candidate to answer, but that is the whole motive of the test.
 You can include questions from any of the above categories we just saw now.

-As you now know the basics, here’s a list of the most common sales personality tests,
+As you now know the basics, here’s a list of the most common sales personality assessments,

 British psychologist Raymond Cattell is the brain behind the Sixteen Personality Factor Questionnaire.
 The test is based on the 16 traits that every individual possesses in varying degrees.
 As a recruiter, you can correlate the traits of each candidate with the ideal candidate profile you have created.

 The test measures professional traits such as organizing ability, ability to help, ability to create, ability to analyze, ability to produce and to be adventurous.
 The test has 185 questions with multiple choices.
 These days this test is conducted online in order to save resources, as we had seen earlier.
 The average time which test takes is around 30 minutes.